korrapati-SaiSree/cs7810-group2/delivarables/axioms.md

 1. Vehicle → hasVehicleType → xsd
     * `hasVehicleType some xsd:string SubClassOf Vehicle` <br />
         Anything that has a VehicleType is classified as a Vehicle.
     * `Vehicle SubClassOf hasVehicleType Exactly 1 xsd:string` <br />
         Every Vehicle must have exactly one VehicleType, represented as a string
+    * `Vehicle SubClassOf hasVehicleType only xsd:string` <br />
+        Every Vehicle may have VehicleType,and it should be represented as a string

 2. Vehicle → hasVehicleModel → xsd
     * `hasVehicleModel some xsd:string SubClassOf Vehicle` <br />
         Anything that has a VehicleModel is classified as a Vehicle.
     * `Vehicle SubClassOf hasVehicleModel Exactly 1 xsd:string` <br />
         Every Vehicle must have exactly one VehicleModel, represented as a string
+    * `Vehicle SubClassOf hasVehicleModel only xsd:string` <br />
+        Every Vehicle may have VehicleModel,and it should be represented as a string

 3. Vehicle → hasVehicleMake → xsd
     * `hasVehicleMake some xsd:string SubClassOf Vehicle` <br />
         Anything that has a VehicleMake is classified as a Vehicle.
     * `Vehicle SubClassOf hasVehicleMake Exactly 1 xsd:string` <br />
         Every Vehicle must have exactly one VehicleMake, represented as a string
+    * `Vehicle SubClassOf hasVehicleMake only xsd:string` <br />
+        Every Vehicle may have VehicleMake,nad it should be represented as a string

 4. Vehicle → hasVehicleManufacturingYear → xsd
     * `hasVehicleManufacturingYear some xsd:string SubClassOf Vehicle` <br />
         Anything that has a VehicleManufacturingYear is classified as a Vehicle.
     * `Vehicle SubClassOf hasVehicleManufacturingYear Exactly 1 xsd:string` <br />
         Every Vehicle must have exactly one VehicleManufacturingYear, represented as a string
+    * `Vehicle SubClassOf hasVehicleManufacturingYear only xsd:string` <br />
+        Every Vehicle may have VehicleManufacturingYear,and it should be represented as a string

 5. Vehicle → hasWeight → Weight
-    * `Vehicle SubClassOf hasWeight only Weight` <br />
+    * `OWL:Thing SubClassOf hasWeight only Weight` <br />
-        The weight of every vehicle must be of type Weight.
+        Everything that has a weight is restricted to having only weights classified as instances of the Weight class.
     * `Vehicle SubClassOf hasWeight exactly 1 Weight` <br />
         Every Vehicle must have exactly one weight.